How to Handle Sales Objections: A Framework for Every Pushback

 - Use an AI cold call simulator to face realistic pushback repeatedly

 The advantage of AI practice is volume.
-You can face the same objection 20 times in an hour, refining your tone and phrasing each time.
-That's faster feedback than you'll ever get from real calls alone.
+You can face the same objection 20 times in an hour and tighten your tone and phrasing on every rep. That's faster feedback than you'll ever get from real calls alone.

 For more on what to say before objections even arise, check out our guide on cold call opening lines and cold call script templates.